View Space: Learning Representation across Arbitrary Graphs: Experiments

-\mypar{Implementation Details.} The search space further includes the number of \ac{MLP} layers in the mapping $\phi$, the recurrent depth $L$ during pretraining, and the learning rate.
-Hyperparameters are chosen using validation accuracy on the pretraining dataset (OGBN-Arxiv) to ensure downstream graphs remain unseen.
+\mypar{Implementation Details.} The search space includes the number of \ac{MLP} layers in the mapping $\phi$, the recurrent depth $L$ during pretraining, the maximum view-finder order $K$ and the learning rate.
+Hyperparameters are chosen using validation accuracy on the pretraining dataset (OGBN-Arxiv) and then fixed to ensure downstream graphs remain unseen.
 All experiments are repeated five times with independent seeds, and we report the mean and standard deviation.
-Detailed information is given in \Cref{appendix:ours_details}.
+Detailed information is given in \Cref{appendix:hyperparamters}.

-\mypar{Baselines.} We evaluate three categories of baselines. (i) A linear classifier and a one-hidden-layer \ac{MLP}, which serve as RGVT’s predictors. (ii) GraphAny~\citep{zhaofully}, the \revised{prior fully inductive graph model}, with three variants pretrained on the Wisconsin, Cora, and OGBN-Arxiv datasets, respectively. (iii) Twelve \acp{GNN} spanning diverse aggregation operations.
+\mypar{Baselines.} We evaluate three categories of baselines. (i) A linear classifier and a one-hidden-layer \ac{MLP}, which serve as RGVT’s predictors. (ii) GraphAny~\citep{zhaofully}, the \revised{prior fully inductive graph model}, with three variants pretrained on the Wisconsin, Cora, and OGBN-Arxiv datasets, respectively. (iii) Twelve supervised \acp{GNN} spanning diverse aggregation operations.
 Unlike RGVT and GraphAny, these models are trained and extensively tuned separately on each dataset, making them highly specialized.
 Further details of all baselines are provided in \Cref{appendix:baselines_details}.